tayden1990/GlobGram-alpha-v2.0.0/README.md

 - If a fetch fails, the app shows verbose diagnostics with the attempted URLs and auth mode to help you pinpoint CORS or path issues.

 Note: In production, the app intentionally blocks attempts to fetch `localhost` URLs from a non-localhost origin to avoid ERR_CONNECTION_REFUSED loops.

+## Security

+Please report vulnerabilities privately by opening a “privately disclosed security vulnerability” at the repository’s Security tab (GitHub → Security → Advisories → New draft advisory).
+See `SECURITY.md` for details.